All Episodes

 In fact, people even feel sorry for him.

-Forty percent of people vote automatically vote Democrat.
+Here's the rule of thumb: 40% of people who vote automatically vote Democrat.

 They contest the 20%.

-Now the consultants who live, this is their life.
+Now, the consultants who live, this is their life, they make their living advising candidates.

 And they all sell themselves on the basis that they know how best to get a majority of the independents.

-And so year after year, cycle after cycle, candidates who turn over their campaigns to these experts, the consultants believe it.
+And so, year after year, cycle after cycle, candidates who turn over their campaigns to these experts, the consultants, believe it.

 Romney said so.